 Your instructions should be detailed and progressive.
 Give instructions with a visual aid one-by-one.
 In this way, you can clearly explain the steps and your students can follow easily.
 After explaining one step, let them try it, and then move on to the next with the same explanation method (for instance, teaching it with a visual aid).

 If they have already learned the instructions clearly, it’s time to know if they can perform the instructions correctly.
 Give them a series of activities that progress as they learn.
 The progressive activities should be higher in difficulty so you can challenge your students’ abilities and understanding.
-Also consider including a performance activity.
+Also, consider including a performance activity.
 They can perform individually, by pair, or by group.

 - Close Monitoring

 Hover over your students while they work to see their progress.
 You can also try to ask questions or give more examples and time if you see them having some difficulty with some activities.
-You can also consider changing the activity or moving a bit backwards if it’s just too hard.
+You can also consider changing the activity or moving a bit backward if it’s just too hard.
 Sometimes an in-between step is needed.

-Open yourself to consistent inquiry of your students so they can approach you without hesitation.
+Open yourself to a consistent inquiry of your students so they can approach you without hesitation.
 You can also present a model, that they can use as a guide, taped to the board.
 In this way, you may help them find their own mistakes.
 For example, if what they are doing does not look like the example on the board, then they know they will need to correct their activity.

 - Feedback and Assessment